vwvats/bbq-splash-page/README.md

-# bbq-splash-page
+# BBQ Splash Page
-A responsive landing page that collects email and also displays a custom message on user submission.
+A responsive landing page that collects email and displays a custom message on user submission.

+## Objectives
+My learning objectives were:
+- CSS Variables for thematic consistency
+- Responsive Layout
+- Styling Form elements
+- Making the page navigable with keyboard (accessibility)
+- Working with Blend Mode